geoffdavis/talos-gitops/docs/CLUSTER_REBUILD_FIXES.md

 **Solution**: Updated deployment to mount credentials at `/home/opuser/.op/1password-credentials.json`

-#### 6. ❌ ClusterSecretStore Validation - IN PROGRESS
+#### 6. ❌ 1PASSWORD CONNECT CREDENTIALS - NEEDS UPDATE
-**Problem**: onepassword-connect ClusterSecretStore shows ValidationFailed despite pod running

-**Current Status**:
-- Pod is running and healthy
-- Service endpoints are correct
+**Problem**: The 1Password Connect credentials are in an old format (version 1) and need to be regenerated

+**Error**: `"credentials file is not version 2"`

+**Solution**: Need to regenerate credentials from 1Password account.
+See `docs/1PASSWORD_CONNECT_SETUP.md` for detailed instructions.

+**Impact**: This is blocking:
+- ClusterSecretStore validation
-- Still showing i/o timeout errors when External Secrets tries to validate
+- All External Secrets from syncing
+- Cloudflare Tunnel deployment
+- External DNS deployment
+- Cert-manager Cloudflare DNS validation
+- BGP authentication secrets

-#### 7. ❌ Cilium BGP Configuration - NEEDS FIX
+#### 7. ✅ Cilium BGP Configuration - FIXED
-**Problem**: CiliumBGPPeerConfig has invalid field `.spec.advertisedPathAttributes`
+**Problem**: CiliumBGPPeerConfig had invalid field `.spec.advertisedPathAttributes`

-**Next Steps**: Need to check current Cilium BGP CRD schema
+**Solution**: Removed the invalid field - in newer Cilium versions, path attributes are configured in CiliumBGPAdvertisement

 #### 8. ❌ Cloudflare Tunnel - BLOCKED
 **Problem**: Deployment waiting for secret from External Secrets

-**Dependency**: Requires ClusterSecretStore to be functional
+**Dependency**: Requires 1Password Connect credentials to be updated

 ### Current Cluster State